Call : 07977 923 298

 Ask Nigel Collections Agency

-Utilising the full resources of the Law we cover everything you need to know about this legal process and you can contact me anytime by phone or email to ask anything related to Debt Collection.
+Utilising the full resources of the Law we cover everything you need to know about this legal process and you can contact me anytime by phone or email to ask anything related to Debt Recovery.

 What is a debt?

 A debt is a Liquidated sum payable by agreement (Typically in a contract)

 Types of Debt (Commercial or Personal.)

 We have been involved in defending debt claims for over 12 years that have involved

 - Winding up Petitions

 And have been very successful in defending them, WHY?

 Well not because the client didn’t owe the debt but because the Creditor had made vital errors in the process giving the Debtor the opportunity to have the action overturned and being awarded costs back from the Creditor.